Gloucester Corporation Light Railways

 Gloucester Corporation Tramways Chief Inspector 1911

 An enlargement of the above photograph showing the chief inspector.
 His jacket sleeve bears piped chevrons, as well as an embellishment that may comprise the system's initials.
-Both the cap and the collars bear the grade — 'Chief Inspector' — in embroidered script lettering.
+Both the cap and the collars bear his grade — 'Chief Inspector' — in embroidered script lettering.

 Female staff